zysoft/FairyJS/README.md

 # FairyJS - JavaScript fairy for the website

-FairyJS is kind of framework helping you to serve rich features to your website visitors easily and with no hassle.
+FairyJS is a kind of framework helping you to serve rich features to your website visitors easily and with no hassle.
 By default it doesn't require you to even know JavaScript in order to make it working.